4 Ways You’ve Been Secretly Killing Your Lawn

 3. Mowing the grass too short

-If you want to keep a clean and organized look, you need to explore different kinds of grass before settling.
-Various types of grass can create different looks for your lawn.
+If you want to keep a clean, manicured lawn, you need to explore different kinds of grass before settling.
+Various types of grass have different recommended mow heights, blade widths, and textures, which create different looks for your lawn.
 If you wish to have a lawn, you must be willing to work with its natural tendencies and let it grow a bit before you cut it.

 4. Blocking the sun

 Your lawn needs sunlight.
-If you have architecture or fencing that prohibits that direct contact, you are hurting your lawn.
+If you have architecture or fencing that prohibits sunlight, you are hurting your lawn.
 Any looming buildings or extra structures can block the flow of light to select patches of grass.
+Dense tree canopies can also cause issues, depending on the sunlight conditions throughout the day.
+Some varieties will perform well with heavily dappled sunlight, and some need direct sunlight all day.
+Choosing the best variety for your environment should be high on your checklist.

-The fix on this is a bit more difficult.
-You must weigh the cost of having grass in the selected area versus tear down of the structure.
-Whichever one you select may be a time and cost intensive process.
-Instead of having to decide later if you want a lawn, make sure you plan beforehand and weigh the costs of building new structures.
-Ask questions such as “What kind of feel do I want my yard to have?” and “Will this structure enhance it?”
+Correcting low-light conditions can be challenging or impossible.
+You must weigh the cost of having grass in the selected area versus tearing down or moving the structure and consistently removing & raising your tree canopies, which may be a time and cost-intensive process.
+Instead of having to decide later if you want a lawn, make sure you plan beforehand and weigh the pros & cons of creating and maintaining the proper sunlight conditions required for healthy grass.